driko-development/Telephone-Listing-Application/README.md

 # Compilation and Execution
 ---
+1.  cd into the Telephone-Listing directory
-Once all prerequisites are met use the dotnet CLI command: **dotnet run** to compile and run the program. <br>
+2.  dotnet run - to compile and run the program
-Running the program without any arguments will display the program usage. <br>
+3.  read the program usage and run the commands <br>
 **Note**: The dotnet CLI will not work unless inside the CSProject root folder.

 # Assumptions made